Beefster09/VictoryCard/README.md

 # VictoryCard
 Flexible card game prototyping engine

-Generate printable cards for prototyping using yaml, html, css.
+Generate printable cards for prototyping using yaml, html, and css.

-* Card data stored in yaml
+* Card data is stored in yaml
-* Html jinja2 templating
+* HTML is used for templating (using Jinja2)
-* CSS for styling
+* CSS is used for styling

+**Requires Python 3.6+**

 _Only tested in Python 3.7_